rsore/clargs/README.md

 For full examples, see the examples/ directory

 ## Error handling
-Static type-checking ensures proper usage and prevents building with invalid or unsupported ValueTypes.
+Static type-checking ensures proper usage and prevents building with invalid or unsupported value types.

-All arguments are parsed, validated, cast, and stored during the parse method.
-This is the only potential point of failure, meaning that if the application makes it past that function call with no exceptions, everything should be fine.
+All arguments are parsed, validated and stored during the `parse` method.
+This is the only potential point of failure, meaning that if the application makes it past that function call with no exceptions, values can safely be retrieved at any time with no risk.